 As noted earlier, the Department uses fund accounting to ensure and demonstrate compliance with finance-related legal requirements.
-For the year ending September 30, 2019, the District's total combined fund balance was \$8,082,801, which reflects a net combined fund balance increase of \$2,420,094.
+For the year ending September 30, 2020, the District's total combined fund balance was \$10,244,697, which reflects a net combined fund balance increase of \$2,161,896.

-The General Fund (which is used to report the District's overall operations) reported an increase of \$2,416,479.
+The General Fund (which is used to report the District's overall operations) reported an increase of \$2,162,673.

-74.7% of all Department funds came from Ad Valorem taxes in FY 2019.
-The remaining revenues come from sources such as sales tax, inspection income, interest on deposited funds and the sale of surplus equipment.
+77.5% of all Department funds came from Ad Valorem taxes in FY 2020.
+20.0% of the funds came from the District's Sales Tax.
+The remaining revenues come from sources such as inspection income, interest on deposited funds and the sale of surplus equipment.